By adding to My Courses you can compare courses and create a personalised prospectus.

 You learn to

-• critically evaluate and apply different approaches to psychological health-related issues
+• critically evaluate and apply different approaches, theories and models to health-related issues

 • apply problem solving strategies to complex professional scenarios